williamle8300/anthem/README.md

 Stage 1: Features: "Just Start Making the Tracksets, and Begin Using it" tracksets, the essential UX (obz?, trackset listings?), shuffle play, sorting tracks, keyboard shortcuts

-	just drop in the 'staged' trackset and make the routers work right (drop in the 'canadian indie' trackset? make the routers work right)
+	just drop in the 'staged' trackset and make the routers work, and render properly using the permalink ...same with the 'canadian indie' trackset!

-	decide on how to GET "staged" mixtape decide on how to print permalinks for mixtapes

 	attack the overlay!
 		add-to-trackset: allow multiselect,